 APPLICATION & REGISTRATION:

-2. ONE DAY AND WEEKEND RETREATS: Friday and Friday night = 1 camper day, Friday – Saturday = 2 camper days, Friday – Sunday = 3 camper days.
-Contribution is $13.70 per camper per day. $67.50 per camper for 5 camper days.
+2. CAMPERS ONE DAY AND WEEKEND RETREATS: Friday and Friday night = 1 camper day, Friday – Saturday = 2 camper days, Friday – Sunday = 3 camper days.
+Contribution is $20.00 per camper per day. $100 per camper for 5 camper days.

 All staff members must be Christians.
 Each group is required to have an experienced adult GROUP LEADER.
 Also the State of Illinois requires an Illinois certified NURSE, EMT, or first aid person and an Illinois Certified COOK.
 The Group Leader will see that a responsible adult will be responsible for bagging, collection, and disposal of all garbage, sanitary products, and litter to the dumpster EACH DAY and at the close of camp.
-Group Leader is responsible to see that the nurse has a good first aid kit sufficient for all health and emergency needs.
+The Group Leader is responsible to see that the nurse has a good First Aid Kit sufficient for all health and emergency needs.

 AGE AND SUPERVISION GUIDELINES: